xujinyun/xujinyun.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code to Rocky's public academic website: https://www.rocky-xrq.com/, which is modified from Jon Barron's public academic website: https://jonbarron.info/.
+You are welcome to clone this code for your own personal use.